rustyrussell/runes/README.md

 print("Your rune is {}".format(rune.to_base64()))
 ```

-Here's the server, checking a rune:
+Here's the server, checking a rune.
+You will need to define what
+conditions you provide for the rune to test; one of the most useful
+ones is time, but other common things are the resource being accessed,
+(e.g. URL, or command and parameters), or who is accessing it (assuming
+you have authenticated them already in some way).

 ```
 import runes